Orthodontics for Richland and Sumner Kiddos

 - When should my child see an orthodontist?

-According to American Association of Orthodontists, it’s recommended to visit an orthodontist at the age of seven.
+According to American Association of Orthodontists, it’s highly recommended to visit an orthodontist at the age of seven.
 The orthodontist can identify and correct any potential issues with jaw and tooth development before they become major problems.
 Issues with tooth alignment, crowding, spacing, jaw growth, and bite positions are more easily treated before or during adolescence while your child is still growing.
-By visiting an orthodontist early, you can help your child’s smile grow healthy and avoid having to do major corrections later.
+By visiting an orthodontist early, you can help your child grow a healthy beautiful smile and avoid having to do major corrections later.

 - What type of braces are available?